Davi-X/COMP0008/Digital_Design_and_Computer_Architecture.md

      e.g. .data .text
 2. Assembling
    Two passes
-   1. assembler assigns instruction addresses and finds all the symbols(labels and global variables)
+   1. assigns instruction addresses and finds all the symbols(labels and global variables)
    * Symbol Table (consists of names and addresses of symbols)
    * global variables are assigned in global data segment of memory
      starting at 0x10000000
-   2. machine language code & symbol table are stored in the object file
+   1. produce machine language code & symbol table are stored in the object file
 3. Linking